2011 Egyptian revolution: Timeline

 2 February 2011 (Camel Incident): Violence escalated as waves of Mubarak supporters met anti-government protesters; some Mubarak supporters rode camels and horses into Tahrir Square, reportedly wielding sticks.
 The attack resulted in 3 deaths and 600 injuries.
 Mubarak repeated his refusal to resign in interviews with several news agencies.
 Violence toward journalists and reporters escalated, amid speculation that it was encouraged by Mubarak to bring the protests to an end.
 The camel and horse riders later claimed that they were "good men", and they opposed the protests because they wanted tourists to come back to keep their jobs and feed their animals.
 The horse and camel riders deny that they were paid by anyone, though they said that they were told about the protests from a ruling party MP.
 Three hundred people were reported dead by the Human Rights Watch the following day, since 25 January.
 Wael Ghonim, Google executive and creator of the page We are all Khaled Said, was reported missing and the company asked the public to help find him.

 6 February 2011: An interfaith service was held with Egyptian Christians and Muslims in Tahrir Square.
 Negotiations by Egyptian Vice President Omar Suleiman and opposition representatives began during continuing protests throughout the country.
 The Egyptian army assumed greater security responsibilities, maintaining order and guarding The Egyptian Museum of Antiquity.
-Suleiman offered reforms, while others in Mubarak's regime accused foreign nations (including the U.S.) of interfering in Egypt's affairs.
+Suleiman offered reforms, while others in Mubarak's regime accused foreign nations (including the US) of interfering in Egypt's affairs.

 10 February 2011: Mubarak addressed the Egyptian people amid speculation of a military coup.
 Instead of resigning (which was widely expected), he said he would delegate some powers to Vice President Suleiman while remaining Egypt's head of state.
 Mubarak's statement was met with anger, frustration and disappointment, and in a number of cities there was an escalation in the number and intensity of demonstrations.